Accenture/bdd-for-all/docs/README.md

 ![The BDD + TDD Workflow](samples/bdd+tdd.png "BDD + TDD Workflow")

+### Samples

+The [test](../src/test/resources/features/) directory has a variety of sample feature files that show how to use all the features of the library.

 ## Using

-For the definitive guide, checkout the [User Guide](docs/USERGUIDE.md).
+For the definitive guide, checkout the [User Guide](USERGUIDE.md).